50 The Road Quotes With Page Numbers

 The man is dying and must prepare his son to keep going alone.

-The boy must take a chance.
-Should he trust a group watching him and his father from a distance?
+The boy must trust the group watching him and his father from a distance.
 Are they the “good guys?”

 The Road Quotes With Page Numbers